mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 Um, if you don't, then don't apply on the Friday or don't merge on a Friday, even, right.
 You shouldn't be merging code that you aren't about to deploy.
 Um, But like that's all intertwined, right?
-Cause if you want to move to like a JAMstack based approach, one of the things that that, um, does for you is it decreases your operational load.
+Cause if you want to move to like a JAM stack based approach, one of the things that that, um, does for you is it decreases your operational load.
 Right?
-If you move from a server side rendered application to a JAMstack approach, now your problems happen at build time instead of at runtime on a server.
+If you move from a server side rendered application to a JAM stack approach, now your problems happen at build time instead of at runtime on a server.
 Right?
 So if something goes wrong with a server, you wake somebody up.
 If something goes wrong with a build.
 Everybody wakes up tomorrow morning and goes,